You are here

 The District’s two rivers, the Potomac and the Anacostia, shine brightly once the warm weather of spring and summer settles on the city.
 Fortunately for visitors, there are plenty of ways to explore Washington, DC’s waterfronts, with family-friendly outdoor recreation that include being both on the rivers and lounging beside it.
 We’re not just talking “lazy afternoons” here – many DC waterfront things to do have a fitness component.
 Read on for more family activities and waterfront fun in the nation’s capital.

-DC’s waterfront offerings went through the roof when The Wharf on the Southwest Waterfront debuted in October 2017.
+DC’s waterfront offerings went through the roof when The Wharf debuted in October 2017.
 The development features so many things to do, eat and drink – including awesome waterfront views, an array of stylish restaurants, four distinct piers, three new, state-of-the-art hotels, two great new music venues in The Anthem and Pearl Street Warehouse and a free water jitney that takes you to the gorgeous East Potomac Park.
 We know you want to check it out.

 Located near Nationals Park and at the center of the bustling Capitol Riverfront neighborhood, The Yards Park sits next to the Anacostia River in resplendent fashion.
 Its bridge is an architectural marvel while its modernized “outdoor rooms” make the park a perfect place for playtime.
 Nearby, waterfront outfitter Ballpark Boathouse offers kayak rentals complemented by views of the river's wildlife.